NOTE: I rewrote most of this story and still can't up with what happens next. Oh, well. Enjoy this slightly revamped plot.

 Hanley took a step back and allowed her mind to wander around.
 There were two cases: if he was true to his word or not.
 If he wasn't a double-crosser like Cherdenko, this would mean that the Soviet Union would raise their guns and hang their coats.
 Although it would bring an end to the turmoil, there was always the undesired effect of creating another Cold War.
 That is, if things turned out well.
 Avoiding such was possible but difficult to attain.
 It was one of many things she learned in her time in the French espionage directorates.

 However, if things went awry, (God knows what's going to happen!) the Soviet Union would be mustering up its forces surely double (triple) in number thanks to the annexation of Europe and most of Asia.
-With the technologies of the Empire at their disposal, and propaganda leading their citizens to take up arms, the United States and whatever allies it had left would be waging a war of attrition.
+With the stabilization policies recently passed, technologies of the Empire at their disposal, and propaganda leading their citizens to take up arms, the United States and whatever allies it had left would be waging a war of attrition.
 And the end result would likely be in favor of the Communists.

 At least, that's what she thought.